 One of the most common remodels in a home is the bathroom.
 Over time, needs change for this space, and you may just be due for an upgrade.
 Whether you want to give your bathroom a facelift or make it more efficient for your household, you have several options and layouts to consider.
-While there are endless options and layouts you can have for your bathroom, there are a few that are gaining a lot of traction among residents looking for bathroom renovations in Gloucester County, NJ.
+While there are endless options and layouts you can have for your bathroom, there are a few that are gaining a lot of traction among residents looking for bathroom renovations.

 Split Bathroom Layout